Didas-git/Nekdis/README.md

 ## Benchmarks

-There were a lot of benchmarks made this past week and they can be found [here](./BENCHRESULTS.md)
+There were a lot of benchmarks made and they can be found [here](./BENCHRESULTS.md)